-- siding details where building meets the grade
+- siding details where the building meets the grade

 - connection details to existing buildings

-When a builder takes the “just get it done” approach, it should be applauded, but what is the real price to the project?
-Unforeseen and uncompensated time and effort over the life of a project places stress on people and this is hard to see at the outset.
-Also, a lot of late breaking design changes can create quality and performance problems as piecemeal change orders can impact other systems, given a lack of holistic planning from the start.
+When a builder takes the “just get it done” approach, it should be applauded, but what is the real price of the project?
+Unforeseen and uncompensated time and effort over the life of a project place stress on people and this is hard to see at the outset.
+Also, a lot of late-breaking design changes can create quality and performance problems as piecemeal change orders can impact other systems, given a lack of holistic planning from the start.
 Finally, a “firefighting” approach doesn’t allow for the builder to properly buy out those changes to get the best value for the owner.

 It is not easy to ask a prospective client to pay for design and budgeting services.
 Most owners ask “what will this whole project cost me?”
 Without the design and engineering of the land and buildings figured out, it is not possible to accurately provide a price.